alexsasu/KR-Games/README.md

 # KR-Games

-Individual laboratory projects for the Artificial Intelligence course, Knowledge Representation part, taken in the 2nd year at the Faculty of Mathematics and Computer Science, University of Bucharest.
-The course's teacher was Florentina Hristea, and the laboratory teacher, Irina Ciocan.
+Individual laboratory projects for the Artificial Intelligence course, taken in the 2nd year at the Faculty of Mathematics and Computer Science, University of Bucharest.

 The projects make use of the **Alpha-beta pruning** and the **Minimax** algorithms.